Boiga forsteni: Description

-The anterior palatine and mandibular teeth are considerably larger than the others.
+In B. forsteni the anterior palatine and mandibular teeth are considerably larger than the others.
 The eye is about as long as its distance from the nostril.

-The rostral scale is broader than it is deep and the internasals are much shorter than the prefrontals.
+The rostral scale is broader than deep, and the internasals are much shorter than the prefrontals.
 The frontal is nearly as long as its distance from the end of the snout, which is shorter than the parietal scales.
 The loreal is square or deeper than it is long.
 There is one preocular scale, extending to the upper surface of the head, and two or three postoculars.
 The temporal scales are very small and numerous.
 There are eight to eleven upper labials, with the third, fourth and fifth, or the fourth fifth and sixth entering the eye.
 There are three or four lower labials, in contact with the anterior chin shields, which are about as long as the posterior.
-The ventral scales are 259 to 270, the anal entire and the subcaudals 106 to 131.
+The ventral scales number 259–270, the anal is entire, and the subcaudals number 106–131.

 The body is laterally compressed.
 The dorsal scales are in 25 or 27 rows at midbody, disposed obliquely, and the vertebral row is feebly enlarged.
-It is brown above, with more or less regular angular black crossbars, with or without white spots between them.
+The snake is brown above, with more or less regular angular black crossbars, with or without white spots between them.
 There is a black band from the frontal shield to the nape and another on each side behind the eye.
 The lower parts are white, uniform or spotted with brown.

 The longest specimen examined by Boulenger in 1890 had a total length of 4 ft 10 in, including a tail which was 1 ft long.
 According to Das (2002) maximum snout–vent length (SVL) is 2.3 m.